 Insecure Data Storage & Insufficient Data Encryption

-Booking apps use and store sensitive data, including name, password, credential information, current travel plans, upcoming trip information.
-Unfortunately, hackers and pen testers know where to find this data.
-They know how to use readily available, open-source tools such as Hopper to reverse engineer the booking app to figure out where in the code important data is stored.
-A lot of this data is not encrypted by default, which means that anybody that can find the data will be able to read it.
-This means hackers and pen testers can access critical information such as passwords, credential information, and other sensitive data using multiple techniques such as static and dynamic code analysis, or simply extracting or decompiling apps to access sensitive information stored inside the application strings or other parts of the source code.
+Booking apps use and store sensitive data, including name, password, credential information, current travel plans, and upcoming trip information.
+Unfortunately, hackers and pen testers know where to find this data inside mobile apps, using wide variety of freely available and powerful open-source tools to reverse engineer booking apps to figure out where in the code important data is stored.
+A lot of this data is not encrypted by default, which means that anybody who can find the data will be able to read it.
+This means hackers can access critical information such as passwords, credential information, and other sensitive data using multiple techniques such as static and dynamic code analysis, or simply extracting or decompiling apps to access sensitive information stored inside the application strings or other parts of the source code.
 To prevent this, it’s recommended to (1) Obfuscate your iOS and Android apps to prevent hackers and pen testers from using disassemblers and decompilers to access the source code (2) Use data encryption such as AES 256 encryption to secure and protect all data in the App Sandbox, preferences, strings and other parts of the code.

 -

 Booking apps like Booking.com and Trivago make it easy for users to book and pay for hotel, car rental, and other aspects of a trip.
-Attackers can compromise apps to steal or harvest data used mobile app transactions or even falsify mobile transaction data using malware, overlay attacks, key injection, method hooking and many other dynamic attack techniques.
+Attackers can compromise apps to steal or harvest data used in mobile app transactions or even falsify mobile transaction data using malware, overlay attacks, key injection, method hooking and many other dynamic attack techniques.
 In addition, since payment is usually made through a credit card, booking apps are required to comply with PCI DSS to safeguard the transaction and protect against identity theft.
 The PCI Security Standard is an industry-standard that was created to protect businesses from becoming targets of cybercriminals.
-The standard provides an approach for protecting PIN entry on devices.
-Using Appdome, PCI compliance can be achieved without coding or SDKs.

 -